MIDDLE GROVE — Robert M. Webber, 84, Of Sherman Road, Middle Grove, passed away Friday, Nov. 30, 2007, at his home.

 Bob worked for General Electric, the Schenectady County Highway Department and retired from the Saratoga State Park in 1997.

-He was predeceased by his son, Robert M. Webber Jr.; five brothers, James, Albert, Richard, Benjamin and William; and two sisters, Dorothy Webber and Irene Thomson.
+He is predeceased by his son, Robert M. Webber Jr.; five brothers, James, Albert, Richard, Benjamin and William; and two sisters, Dorothy Webber and Irene Thomson.

-Funeral services: 10 a.m.
-Tuesday, Dec.
-4 at St. Mary’s Catholic Church, Milton Avenue, Ballston Spa, with a mass of Christian burial celebrated.
-Burial: Following in Barkersville Cemetery.
-Calling hour: 8:30 to 9:30 a.m.
-Tuesday preceding the service at Armer Funeral Home Inc., 39 East High Street, Ballston Spa.
+Funeral services will be held 10am Tuesday, Dec.
+4, 2007, at St. Mary’s Catholic Church, Milton Avenue, Ballston Spa, where a mass of Christian burial will be celebrated.
+Burial will follow in Barkersville Cemetery.
+A calling hour will precede the service on Tuesday morning from 8:30 to 9:30am at Armer Funeral Home Inc., 39 East High Street, Ballston Spa.

-Memorial contributions may be made to Community Hospice of Saratoga, 179 Lawrence St., Saratoga Springs, NY, 12866 or donate a toy to Toys for Tots in Robert’s memory.
+Memorial contributions may be made to Community Hospice of Saratoga, 179 Lawrence St., Saratoga Springs, NY, 12866 or if you would donate a toy to Toys for Tots in Robert’s memory.

 Historian’s note: Pfc.
 Webber changed his name to Robert M. Webber following World War II.